-Why?
-Because they’re extremely drought tolerant, they’re awful tasting to gophers, deer & rabbits (thanks to the irritating sap), and they bloom for several weeks at a time.
+They’re also extremely drought-tolerant, they’re awful tasting to gophers, deer & rabbits (thanks to their irritating sap), and they bloom for weeks upon weeks at a time.

 Euphorbia martinii ‘Ascot Rainbow’

-This is a lovely little euphorbia, growing to a manageable 2’x2′, making it an ideal choice for the front of a border.
-It’s hardy down to zone 6a and appreciates a little afternoon shade.
+This lovely little euphorbia, grows to a manageable 2’x2′, which makes it an ideal choice for the front of a border.

 Euphorbia amygdaloides ‘Purpurea’

-In this bed, I pulled out the dark peachy-coral colors from the aging flower bracts and echoed them with surrounding Heuchera ‘Peach Flambe’ and a ‘Chantilly Peach’ Antirrhinum majus (from Annie’s Annuals).
+In the above bed, I pulled out the dark peachy-coral colors from the aging flower bracts and echoed them with surrounding heuchera ‘Peach Flambe’ and Antirrhinum majus ‘Chantilly Peach’ (from Annie’s Annuals).

 Euphorbia myrsinites is one of my favorites for this purpose, creating twirly excitement wherever you plant it.

-Sprawling to just 1′ high x 3′ wide, its perfect scrambling over the sides of a window box or cascading over a stone wall.
+Sprawling to just 1′ x 3′, its perfect cascading over a stone wall.

 Euphorbia characias ‘Wulfenii’

-In fact, every spring I’m guaranteed to have new clients describe ‘the most amazing Dr. Seuss-like plant with chartreuse orbs’ and I always know exactly what they’re talking about.
+In fact, every spring I seem to have at least one new client who tries to describe the most amazing plant they’ve ever seen…‘with Dr. Seuss-like chartreuse orbs!’ and I always know what they’re referring to!